gamassss/gamassss/README.md

 ## Gamas Namara Akbar
 _Still an undergraduate **software engineer** specializing in **backend**.
-I enjoy working on the unseen, yet critical parts of software, but I’m actually into frontend too, like using Next.js ‘cause it’s just cool and aesthetic tho. ✨_
+I enjoy working on the unseen, yet critical parts of software, but I’m actually into frontend too, like using Next.js. ✨_

 **_Current Tech Stacks:_**